How To Buy Your First Rental Property in 2025

 How To Buy Your First Rental Property

-As you can see, using an ARM gets your mortgage rate down by over a full percentage point, and in year one almost doubles your annual cash flow and cash-on-cash returns!
+As you can see, using an ARM lowers your mortgage rate by over a full percentage point and, in year one, almost doubles your annual cash flow and cash-on-cash returns!
 Since rents go up over time, the cash flow only increases from that point on.
 This additional cash flow provides a better financial cushion and gives you, the investor, a greater margin of safety.

 Of course, if rates decline in the future, you can always refinance with a 30-year fixed loan at the new, lower rate.
 But the days of 3.0% interest rates are likely over – that has happened only once in the last 50 years – and if you for wait those rates to return before investing, you many never buy a property.